-§ 680.21 Affiliate marketing opt-out and exceptions.
+§ 41.21 Affiliate marketing opt-out and exceptions.

-- (a) Initial notice and opt-out requirement-(1) In general.
-You may not use eligibility information about a consumer that you receive from an affiliate to make a solicitation for marketing purposes to the consumer, unless- - (i) It is clearly and conspicuously disclosed to the consumer in writing or, if the consumer agrees, electronically, in a concise notice that you may use eligibility information about that consumer received from an affiliate to make solicitations for marketing purposes to the consumer; - (ii) The consumer is provided a reasonable opportunity and a reasonable and simple method to "opt out," or prohibit you from using eligibility information to make solicitations for marketing purposes to the consumer; and - (iii) The consumer has not opted out. - (2) Example.
+(a) Initial notice and opt-out requirement.
+(1) In general.
+A bank may not use eligibility information about a consumer that it receives from an affiliate to make a solicitation for marketing purposes to the consumer, unless-

+(i) It is clearly and conspicuously disclosed to the consumer in writing or, if the consumer agrees, electronically, in a concise notice that the bank may use eligibility information about that consumer received from an affiliate to make solicitations for marketing purposes to the consumer;

+(ii) The consumer is provided a reasonable opportunity and a reasonable and simple method to "opt out," or prohibit the bank from using eligibility information to make solicitations for marketing purposes to the consumer; and

+(iii) The consumer has not opted out.
+(2) Example.
 A consumer has a homeowner's insurance policy with an insurance company.
-The insurance company furnishes eligibility information about the consumer to its affiliated creditor.
-Based on that eligibility information, the creditor wants to make a solicitation to the consumer about its home equity loan products.
-The creditor does not have a pre-existing business relationship with the consumer and none of the other exceptions apply.
-The creditor is prohibited from using eligibility information received from its insurance affiliate to make solicitations to the consumer about its home equity loan products unless the consumer is given a notice and opportunity to opt out and the consumer does not opt out.
+The insurance company furnishes eligibility information about the consumer to its affiliated depository institution.
+Based on that eligibility information, the depository institution wants to make a solicitation to the consumer about its home equity loan products.
+The depository institution does not have a pre-existing business relationship with the consumer and none of the other exceptions apply.
+The depository institution is prohibited from using eligibility information received from its insurance affiliate to make solicitations to the consumer about its home equity loan products unless the consumer is given a notice and opportunity to opt out and the consumer does not opt out.

 (3) Affiliates who may provide the notice.
-The notice required by this paragraph (a) must be provided:
+The notice required by this paragraph must be provided: